LEVEL 3 EXTENDED DIPLOMA

 - Shakespeare and Jacobean theatre.
 This unit introduces you to the way an actor unlocks and communicates complex text.

 Throughout year 2 you have individual tutorials to work on your audition pieces for drama school and university acting courses.
 The highlight of the second year are the productions staged in February and July.

 Submit your application on our website by visiting bristolschoolofacting.com/apply.
 You will then be invited to an audition.
 We will send you a selection of audition pieces to choose from (or you can choose your own).
 Depending on the result, you may be asked to attend a recall audition.

 Though experience of dance, drama or expressive arts are advantageous in giving you a sense of what’s involved, we are more interested in raw talent and welcome your application even if you have had little or no experience.

 The course is a practical one.
 There is some written assignment work but much of the evidence is filmed and evaluation is conducted through filmed interview.
 We describe the course as consisting of 80% practical and 20% written work.
 There are no examinations.
 You are assessed continually through an assignment for each unit.
-On successful completion of the course, you will be awarded an overall grade of Distinction*, Distinction, Merit or Pass.
+On successful completion of the course, you will be awarded an overall Distinction*, Distinction, Merit or Pass grade.

 The programme is fully funded for students ages 16-18 at the start of their course.
 Students will be eligible to apply for a discretionary bursary.
-Auditions are also free of charge but students will be expected to contribute to the cost of theatre trips by way of a £200 one off trips charge, which pays for around 10 trips over the 2 years of the course.
+Auditions are also free of charge but students are asked to contribute to the cost of theatre trips by way of a one-off £200 charge which pays for around 10 trips over the 2 years.